NOTICE OF PRIVACY PRACTICES

 OTHER USES AND DISCLOSURES OF YOUR HEALTH INFORMATION

-SCHS will obtain your authorization to use and disclose your health information for these specific purposes:
+Saint Clare’s Health System will obtain your authorization to use and disclose your health information for these specific purposes when required by law and regulation:

-SCHS will obtain your authorization for any disclosure of your information which SCHS directly or indirectly receives remuneration in exchange for the information.
+Saint Clare’s Health System will obtain your authorization for any disclosure of your health information which Saint Clare’s Health System directly or indirectly receives remuneration in exchange for the health information.

 THIS NOTICE DOES NOT APPLY TO THE FOLLOWING HEALTH RELATED ACTIVITES